 The Unofficial Guide: The Color Companion to Walt Disney World

-The Unofficial Guide: The Color Companion to Walt Disney World is written by Bob Sehlinger and Len Testa, co-authors of The Unofficial Guide to Walt Disney World and the second edition was published on April 17, 2012.
+The Unofficial Guide: The Color Companion to Walt Disney World is written by Bob Sehlinger and Len Testa, co-authors of The Unofficial Guide to Walt Disney World and the fourth edition was published on September 6, 2016.

 Page: 384 pages

 Unlike their other Unofficial Guides, The Unofficial Guide: The Color Companion to Walt Disney World is packed with nearly 600 full colour photographs, a departure from the normal monochrome world of The Unofficial Guides.